margaretstorey/startup2022/presenting your ideas.md

 - Early feedback is a good thing!
 It is advisable that you send us your idea as soon as possible via email ([startup.programming@gmail.com](mailto:startup.programming@gmail.com)) - this can save you a lot of time (e.g. if you took a wrong direction, impossible mission, etc.).
 - 15 minutes is a very short time!
-- If you are preparing a power point presentation - **do not prepare more than 5 slides** (including cover slide).
+- If you plan to use slides for your presentation (PowerPoint or Google Slides), avoid adding much text/content per slide.
+Also, there is not a limited number of slides that you can use.
+However, to prevent issues with timing, you can consider preparing no more than 5 slides.
 - Be visual: if you have already thought about user interface, you may show a sketch of it in the presentation.
 - You may bring your own laptop (so no compatibility problems would occur during your presentation).
 - Be simple and precise.